nzengi/ZenSing-Protocol/README.md

 # ZenSign: Provably Secure Partially Blind Signature Scheme

-## Abstract
-ZenSign is a cryptographic protocol that implements a provably secure partially blind signature scheme inspired by the work of Masayuki Abe and Tatsuaki Okamoto.
-The protocol is designed for privacy-preserving applications where some information must remain hidden, while other information must be verifiable.
-This makes it ideal for use in e-voting systems, anonymous payments, and privacy-focused access control mechanisms.

 ## Use Cases
 1. **E-Voting Systems**: Ensures voter privacy while enabling vote verification.
 2. **Anonymous Payments**: Allows for payments where payer details are partially hidden.